Wevie0/CCC-Answers/README.md

 # CCC-Answers
-Personal Answers to CCC questions, written in Python.
+Personal Answers to CCC questions, written in Python and C++.
 Code is written by a beginner and unoptimized.